berto6544-collab/sora-2-generator/README.md

 ---

 ## 🚀 What it is
 Sora 2 Generator is a ready‑to‑use web interface that allows users to generate short, cinematic‑quality videos by providing text prompts and/or reference images.
-It leverages the underlying Sora 2 engine (developed by OpenAI) and makes it accessible directly in your browser—no installs, no invites, no subscription barriers.
+It leverages the underlying Sora 2 engine (developed by OpenAI) and makes it accessible directly in your browser no installs, no invites, no subscription barriers.

 ---